“Do you ever question the decisions you’ve made — how your life has turned out?”

-He seeks refuge in his work (cue smoking), and in the company of the bookstore-stalker Ezra Cooper, and mercurial Oscar-winning actor Miller Moore, the latter who’s set to star in Henry’s next play -— if he’s sober enough to put a coherent sentence together.
-But Henry’s thoughts regularly return to Sadie, who’s got family-related worries of her own.
+He seeks refuge in his latest play, and in the company of bookstore-stalker Ezra Cooper and mercurial Oscar-winning actor Miller Moore, the latter who’s set to star in Henry’s play — if he’s sober enough to put a coherent sentence together.
+But Henry’s thoughts regularly return to Sadie, who’s got family and professional worries of her own.

 The debut novel by screenwriter S.J.
-Coules (A Day Like Today), Leaving Sadie is a tale of love, friendship, the arts and ambition in the 21st century; a fun and funny story that’s comparable to the works High Fidelity, Franny and Zooey, and Hannah and Her Sisters.
+Coules (A Day Like Today) Leaving Sadie is a tale of love, family, friendship, and ambition in the 21st century; a fun and funny story that’s comparable to the works High Fidelity, Franny and Zooey, and Hannah and Her Sisters.